gicentre/litvis/examples/gallery/facet.md

 ## Faceting with independent scales

 Stock prices of five large companies as a small multiples of area charts.
-Here the small multiples use independent scales on the y-axis to account for the constrasting absolute prices.
+Here the small multiples use independent scales on the y-axis to account for the contrasting absolute prices.

 ```elm {v l highlight=[34-36]}
 stocks : Spec